-Imagine getting ready for your next ride.
+Imagine getting ready for your next ride with your motorcycle gear and accessories.
 You put on your favorite jacket, boots, helmet, and gloves while throwing a couple of items into your bag.
 You just cleaned your bike, so it's glistening in the sun.
 You turn on the radio and your GPS, and you're good to go.

 Somewhere along the journey, there's an incident, and your expensive GPS system and FM radio are damaged.
 Thankfully, there's insurance that covers those items.

 Did you know that motorcycle gear and accessories are covered in your insurance policy in the event of an accident?
-In this article, we will focus on explaining motorcycle gear and accessory coverage so that you can submit a claim confidently.
+In this article, we will focus on explaining motorcycle gear and accessory coverage so that you can submit a claim confidently for either your primary insurance or motorcycle gap insurance.

 What Is Considered a Motorcycle Accessory?